-- The person finding the student will notify the residence staff, who will immediately notify the Residential Manager, Overnight Supervisor or Day Program Manager - Residential Manager, Overnight Supervisor or Day Program Manager will ensure that arrangements have been made to inform all program staff/supervisors, parents/guardians and any outside agencies that have been contacted - Staff should react neutrally and calmly to the student's return - If there is an established consequence for the particular student, it should be implemented immediately. - If the student is returned during the night, the student will be directed to go to bed - An extra staff person will be assigned to provide direct supervision of that student
+- The person finding the student will notify the residence staff, who will immediately notify the Residential Manager, Overnight Supervisor or Day Program Manager - Residential Manager, Overnight Supervisor or Day Program Manager will ensure that arrangements have been made to inform all program staff/supervisors, parents/guardians and any outside agencies that have been contacted - Staff should react neutrally and calmly to the student's return - If there is an established consequence for the particular student, it should be implemented immediately. - If the student is returned during the night, the student will be directed to go to bed - An extra staff person will be assigned to provide direct supervision of that student - The Residential Manager, Overnight Supervisor or Day Program Manager must complete an Incident/Accident report and write a Critical Incident Report (CIR).
+The CIR should be submitted to the Director of Quality Assurance, Chief Operating Officer and CEO. - If a student leaves Guild property two or more times in less than 60 days, the need for a formal behavior program will be assessed. - If child is in DCF custody, this review should be convened by DCF area director

-The Residential Manager, Overnight Supervisor or Day Program Manager must complete an Incident/Accident report and write a Critical Incident Narrative immediately If a student leaves Guild property two or more times in less than 60 days, the need for a formal behavior program will be assessed.
-If child is in DCF custody, this review should be convened by DCF area director 3:30 pm-10pm On-Call Notification Procedures RESIDENTIAL DAY Call First If you can't reach this person, Residential Manager Call Second If you can't reach this person, On-Call Administrator Call Third If you can't reach this person, Maureen Costello-Shea - CRO Call Last Amy Sousa-CEO 10pm-8:30am On-Call Notification Procedures OVERNIGHT Call First If you can't reach this person, Overnight Supervisor person,

-Call Second On-Call Supervisor If you can't reach this person, Call Third Maureen Costello-Shea - CRO If you can't reach this
+3:30 pm-10pm On-Call Notification Procedures RESIDENTIAL DAY Call First If you can't reach this person, Residential Manager Call Second If you can't reach this person, On-Call Administrator Call Third If you can't reach this person, -Mark Boilard-Director of Residential Services Call fourth Annie Willis, Chief Ed Officer Call Last Amy Sousa-CEO 10pm-8:30am On-Call Notification Procedures OVERNIGHT Call First If you can't reach this person, Overnight Supervisor Call Second If you can't reach this person, On-Call Administrator Call Third If you can't reach this person, Mark Boilard-Director of Residential Services Call fourth Call Last Annie Willis, Chief Ed Officer Amy Sousa-CEO

-Amy Sousa-CEO